isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-boxing-class/index.md

 ### [1.
 Adidas Unisex-Adult Speedex 18 Boxing [Shoe](https://pestpolicy.com/best-shoes-for-beachbody-workouts/)](https://www.amazon.com/dp/B07SF17P5M/?tag=p-policy-20)
 adidas Unisex-Adult Speedex 18 takes the first spot for the Best Shoes for Boxing Class.
 Theyre incredibly lightweight, supportive, and wont impede your speed or agility when youre transitioning through different positions.

-These Adidas boxing shoes feature Adiwear rubber on their outsole.� This compound provides the right amount of traction needed in the boxing ring.
+These Adidas boxing shoes feature Adiwear rubber on their outsole.
+This compound provides the right amount of traction needed in the boxing ring.
 Hence, they add to your confidence during the boxing fight or training.

 In addition, these ultralight shoes for boxing have a shaft that measures mid-top from the arch.
 This means that the shoe provides arch support and protection during the boxing class.